-Craig Molldrem returns to the Dallas Spirits Baseball Club in his third season as as the ace on the pitching rotation.
+Craig Molldrem returns to the Dallas Spirits Baseball Club in his fourth season as an ace on the pitching rotation.
 Molldrem made an immediate impact to the Spirits Club as well as the North Texas Amateur Baseball Leauge (NTABL) as a whole after his first season of play, featuring incredible arm strength and command as a starting pitcher.
 Molldrem went 10-3 in 2016 with 9 complete games.
 Molldrem averaged a strike around 70% of every pitch he threw in 2016.
 He finished the season with a 0.85 ERA and struck out 117 hitters in Veterans League baseball.
 In the Fall League, Craig batted .522 including a double, triple, and home run.
 He tied for third in team hitting with 12 RBI and tied for firth with 12 hits.
 On the mound, he finished the Fall with a perfect 6-0 record, striking out 61 hitters and finishing with an ERA of 0.16 while leading the Spirits to the Fall Ball Championship and a perfect 12-0 season.
 Molldrem was named the Veterans (35+) team MVP, and won the honor of best pitcher in the NTABL Veterans League.

 Born in Boscobel, Wisconsin, Molldrem took his talents through the ranks of high school and enrolled at the University of Minnesota.
 He was drafted in the 43rd round of the 2000 MLB Amateur Draft out of high school and then again by the Florida Marlins organization in the 8th round (248 overall) of the 2004 MLB June Amateur Draft out of U of M.